Lowestoft: Governance

 Lowestoft is the major settlement in the East Suffolk district.
+In 1885 Lowestoft became a municipal borough which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Lowestoft, from 1890 to 1907 the district also contained the parish of Kirkley.
+On 1 April 1974 the district and parish were abolished and became part of Waveney in the non-metropolitan county of Suffolk.

-It lost its status as a municipal borough in 1974, but retained a ceremonial mayor elected annually by its district councillors and acting as charter trustees until 2017.
+In 2008, a Government Boundary Committee proposed that Lowestoft become part of Norfolk, but this proposal was met with strong opposition from residents, and Lowestoft remained in Suffolk.
+It retained a ceremonial mayor elected annually by its district councillors and acting as charter trustees until 2017.
 Suffolk County Council is the county authority.
 A civil parish of Lowestoft was created on 1 April 2017, governed by Lowestoft Town Council, which elects a town mayor annually.

-The town is part of the Waveney parliamentary constituency, represented at Westminster by the Conservative Peter Aldous.
-Former MPs include Bob Blizzard, David Porter and Jim Prior, a cabinet minister and Secretary of State for Northern Ireland in the Thatcher governments.
-Prior also represented the earlier constituency of Lowestoft.
-For European Union elections, Lowestoft lay in the East of England constituency.
+The town is part of the Lowestoft parliamentary constituency.

-Before 1 April 2019, Lowestoft as part of Waveney District Council was divided into ten electoral wards, with Carlton Colville treated as a separate electoral area.
+Before 1 April 2019, Lowestoft, as part of Waveney District Council, was divided into ten electoral wards, with Carlton Colville treated as a separate electoral area.
 Harbour, Kirkley, Normanston, Pakefield, St Margarets and Whitton wards elected three councillors each, and Carlton, Gunton and Corton, Oulton and Oulton Broad wards two.
-Of the 48 council seats in the district, 26 represented wards within Lowestoft and 3 Carlton Colville.
+Of the 48 council seats in the district, 26 represented wards within Lowestoft and three were in Carlton Colville.
 In 2010 the council changed to a system of all seats being elected every four years.

 On 1 April 2019, governance arrangements for Lowestoft changed with the merger of Waveney and Suffolk Coastal District Councils to form a new district council of East Suffolk.
 Elections were held on 2 May 2019 for the six new Lowestoft wards.
-The seats, 14 in all, are allocated to Carlton and Whitton (2), Gunton and St. Margarets (2), Harbour and Normanston (3), Kirkley and Pakefield (3), Lothingland (1), and Oulton Broad (3).
+The seats, fourteen in all, are allocated to Carlton and Whitton (2), Gunton and St. Margarets (2), Harbour and Normanston (3), Kirkley and Pakefield (3), Lothingland (1), and Oulton Broad (3).
 There are also changes to wards adjacent to Lowestoft.
-After the inaugural 2019 East Suffolk District Council election of 2 May, eight of the 14 Lowestoft seats over the six new wards went to the Conservatives and six to Labour.
+After the inaugural 2019 East Suffolk District Council election of 2 May, eight of the fourteen Lowestoft seats over the six new wards went to the Conservatives and six to Labour.

 On Suffolk County Council, Lowestoft and its district are represented by eight councillors, split equally between four divisions: Gunton, Lowestoft South, Oulton and Pakefield.
 For county council elections, held every four years, Pakefield division includes Carlton Colville.
 After the 2017 election, seven of Lowestoft's county councillors represented the Conservatives and one Labour.
 In 2018, one Conservative councillor left the party and became an Independent.